 The first day of Chinese New Year usually falls between January 21 and February 20.
 And looks like it is a tradition to eat certain dishes during the New Year.
 Especially on the New Year’s eve, Lucky Food is served, which is believed to bring good luck for the coming year.
-Though there are many Lucky Foods, the one which I am very familiar with and have eaten many times is this Spring Roll.
+Though there are many Lucky Foods, the one which I am very familiar with and have eaten many times are these Veg Spring Rolls

 Veg Spring Roll

-- Spring onion - 4 (finely Chopped with White, Green parts separated)
+- 4 Spring onions (finely Chopped with White, Green parts separated)

-- Ground black pepper - 2 tsp (adjust as per your taste preference)
+- 2 tsp Ground black pepper powder (adjust as per your taste preference)

 - Oil – for frying